rhysmeister/BNPMemberChecker/README.md

 ```
  # Usage
 ```
 usage: bnp [-h] [--file FILE] [--host HOST] [--username USERNAME]
            [--password PASSWORD] [--db DB] [--table TABLE]
-            [--tablefmt TABLEFMT] [--fulltext] [--text TEXT]
+           [--tablefmt TABLEFMT] [--fulltext] [--text TEXT] [--json JSON] [--debug]

 Check a text file against a database of BNP Members.
 If you only have one name then check manually.
 This tool will never be as good as a human at matching names.

 optional arguments:
   -h, --help           show this help message and exit --file FILE          The list of names to check against the BNP dataset.
                        Should be one name per line.
 Format is assumed to be
                        <first_name> <middle name> <last name>.
 Middle names is
                        optional and is ignored in the check.
 If an extact match is not found we perform an initial check with the first name and last name.
 This is indicated in the output
   --host HOST          MySQL hostname
   --username USERNAME  MySQL username
   --password PASSWORD  MySQL password
   --db DB              MySQL database
   --table TABLE        MySQL table
   --tablefmt TABLEFMT  Output table format
   --fulltext           Perform an additional fulltext search on the dataset --text TEXT          Text to use with the fulltext search feature.
 Useful
                        for adhoc searching of the dataset.
+  --json JSON          JSON file containing a list of dictionaries to check
+                       against the BNP member database.
+See README for format details.
+  --debug              Output debugging information
 ```
 # JSON Support